nayere6342/sep11-freedom-project/prep/plan.md

 #### MVP

-- [ x ] Getting the player to mave (deadline: 2/14)
+- [x] Getting the player to mave (deadline: 2/14)
-  - [ x ] Have a death screen for the player (deadline: 2/15)
+  - [x] Have a death screen for the player (deadline: 2/15)
-- [ x ] creating the map for the player (deadline: 2/13)
+- [x] creating the map for the player (deadline: 2/13)
-  - [ x ] Making an end screen for the player (deadline: 2/13)
+  - [x] Making an end screen for the player (deadline: 2/13)

 #### Beyond MVP

-- [ ] Creating more and more levels for the player to go though
+- [x] Creating more and more levels for the player to go though
-  - [ ] By doing this, there can be an storyline or somthing like that
+  - [x] By doing this, there can be an storyline or somthing like that

 <!-- EXAMPLE